Fifteen-year-old Black Duck Software gets its exit, selling to Synopsys for $565 million

 It’s a cash transaction.

 The deal, expected to close next month, reflects the shift in how enterprises buy and deploy software.
 To wit, in recent years, software that’s open to change and free to adopt is no longer the exception but the rule of most enterprises.
-In fact, open source software now makes up more than 60 percent of the code in today’s applications.
-Black Duck will presumably strengthen Synopsys’s ability to push security and quality testing throughout its software’s development lifcycle, reducing risk for its customers.
+In fact, open-source software now makes up more than 60 percent of the code in today’s applications.
+Black Duck will presumably strengthen Synopsys’s ability to push security and quality testing throughout its software’s development life cycle, reducing risk for its customers.

 Black Duck looks to be the first acquisition this year for Synopsys, which in January acquired certain assets of a Netherlands-based software company called Forcheck that produced a static analysis tool for detecting coding defects and anomalies in Fortran applications.